BigPolarBear1/factorization_v3/README.md

 I will finish the paper and probably rework the entire thing to incorporate these latest findings one the code is done.
 I am now fairly confident that with this, I finally have the tools to complete the algorithm.

 Factorization must die! hahahaha.

+Note: The uploaded PoC code is a work in progress, it still bruteforces the i value, but I hope with my latest finding to calculate it effeciently instead.